 Fijian Coconut Cured Fish Salad - Let us transport you to the coconut lined beaches of the pacific islands.
 This creamy, sweet and spicy sauce dances around your taste buds.
 Paired with perfectly cured fish, this dish will leave you wanting another bite.

 A simple yet delicious appetizer, entrée, salad or light lunch, let us show you how to recreate this dish.

 This recipe is inspired by kokoda, a delicious and refreshing dish we loved while living in Fiji.
 Our version has a Thai influence with the addition of fish sauce, vinegar and sugar to balance out the flavours.
-Serve as an entrée, salad or simply enjoy for lunch, this dish is sure to become a favourite.
+This light but flavoursome dish is sure to become a favourite.